 What is the timeline for carrying out projects?

-Project timelines should be roughly 2 years, including planning, implementation and evaluation.
-Projects can be carried out in any 2-year period between September 2021 and August 2024.
+Project timelines should be roughly 2 years, including planning, implementation, and evaluation.
+Projects can be carried out between September 2021 and October 31, 2023.

 What is the timeline for project selection?